 Improving downstream passage of fish traveling through dams and other hydropower structures poses considerable environmental challenges for hydropower.
-The HydroPASSAGE project has been working to develop tools for the hydropower industry that can mitigate environmental impacts on fish passage.
-These tools are designed to provide information that will assist in design, operation, and evaluation of hydropower facilities that support fish habitats.
+The HydroPASSAGE project has been working to develop toolsets for the hydropower industry that can mitigate environmental impacts on fish passage.
+These toolsets are designed to provide information that will assist in design, operation, and evaluation of hydropower facilities that support fish habitats.

 The HydroPASSAGE project is a research and development collaboration between engineers and biologists from the U.S. Department of Energy's Pacific Northwest and Oak Ridge National Laboratories that is finding solutions to improve downstream fish passage conditions through turbines and other hydropower structures.
 For more information on participating team members, please visit our Team page.

 The focus of HydroPASSAGE is to provide information and toolsets to increase fish survival through turbines and other hydropower structures across the United States and around the world.
 HydroPASSAGE toolsets enable us to:

 - Quantify the physical stressors at hydropower dams and assess effects on fish, such as injury and mortality, to support downstream passage evaluations of over 20 different fish species including American eel, Chinook salmon, and American shad.

 - Better understand how fish respond when exposed to hydraulic and physical stressors associated with turbines and other hydropower structures, such as spillways, sluiceways, and bypass systems.

 - Support the development of new hydropower turbines, evaluate the performance of installed units, and understand the effects of changing operations on fish passage.